CCSK certification vs AWS certification: A definitive guide

 AWS Certification Exam

-A word to the wise regarding this – Passing the AWS Architect is all about two things: Hands-on experience and knowing what is covered in the exam.
-As I mention in my thoughts on the AWS exam piece, buy the practice exam.
+A word to the wise regarding this Passing the AWS Architect is all about two things: Hands-on experience and knowing what is covered in the exam.
+Buy the practice exam.
 Don’t even think about cheaping out on this one.
 Seriously.
 Doubly seriously if you’re doing the self-study approach.

 AWS Exam Details